-From creating an elegant custom shower enclosure to fitting seamlessly into an odd-shaped space, tempered glass can be cut into almost any shape your project demands.
+From creating an elegant custom shower enclosure to fitting seamlessly into an odd-shaped space, you can cut tempered glass into almost any shape your project demands.

-That’s why it’s critical to provide your commercial tempered glass manufacturer with all the right information so there’s no difference between the product you intended to order and the one you install.
+It’s critical to provide your custom tempered glass manufacturer with all the correct information, ensuring no difference between the product you intend to order and the one you install.

 (Resource: Want to know more about tempering?
 Read our guide!)

-- Safety: When tempered glass is broken, it shatters into pebble-like pieces rather than jagged shards.
+3. Safety: When tempered glass breaks, it shatters into pebble-like pieces rather than jagged shards.
 While these pieces can still cause harm, they limit the risk of deep cuts and other serious injuries.

-- Heat resistance: Tempered glass sheets can stand up to higher temperatures for longer periods of time without breaking.
+4. Heat resistance: Tempered glass sheets can withstand higher temperatures for longer periods without breaking.

-Getting the right shaped piece of tempered glass for your project requires attention to detail -- and that starts and ends with its specifications.
+Getting the correctly shaped piece of tempered glass for your project requires attention to detail — that starts and ends with its specifications.

 Here’s what you’ll need to provide to your commercial glass company: